iamsayan/wp-last-modified-info/README.md

 #### Can I change 'Last Updated on' text? ####

 Yes, you can.
-Write your custom text and save your changes.
+Just set your custom text in settings and save your changes.

 ## Changelog ##
 [View Changelog](CHANGELOG.md)